niroshan21/niroshan21/README.md

 # Rajitha Niroshan

 Hello!
 I'm Rajitha Niroshan, an Electronics and Telecommunication Engineering undergraduate from the University of Moratuwa.
-I have a strong passion for machine learning, deep learning, and image processing.
+I have a strong passion for machine learning, deep learning, image processing and data science.

 ## Skills
 - Machine Learning